A Privilege to be Apart

 Empty Words of the Privileged

-It’s hard to believe so many people have to live so miserably in the richest, most powerful country in the world.
-This has become cliché and empty to say, especially from those of us speaking from our privilege, but since there are so many pockets of wretched poverty all around the country such as described … Read more
+This has become cliché and empty to say, especially from those of us speaking from our privilege, but since there are so many pockets of wretched poverty all around the country such as described in the following article, it’s hard not to say it.

 What is Gotham Trying to Say about Interracial Marriages?